DarkStarSword/3d-fixes/Subnautica/README.md

 ----
 X: Toggle crosshair visibility

-~: Toggle low convergence preset to keep the hands behind the mask and make the Seaglide's terrain hologram easier to see.
-NOTE: this should be the key immediately left of 1, which may be marked differently on non-US keyboard layouts (please tell me if I'm mistaken - I have no way to check this).
+Caps Lock: Toggle low convergence preset to keep the hands behind the mask and
+           make the Seaglide's terrain hologram easier to see.

 \: Set high convergence preset recommended for a stronger 3D effect.